zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region2vmd.rst

    * RTChrome

 The *command* keyword must be followed by a VMD script command as a single string in quotes.
-This command will be directly inserted into the created VMD script.
+This VMD command will be directly inserted into the created VMD script.

 The created file can be loaded into VMD either from the command line with the '-e' flag, or from the command prompt with 'play <script